ckeditor/ckeditor4-docs/guides/dev/features/uilanguage/README.md

 ## Setting the Default Language

 The website developer can set the default language that will be used for CKEditor UI if the user's language is not available.
-English is the default setting here, but you can adjust this to your needs by modifying the [config.defaultLanguage](#!/api/CKEDITOR.config-cfg-defaultLanguage) configuration option.
+English is the default setting here, but you can adjust this to your needs by modifying the CKEDITOR.config.defaultLanguage configuration option.

 For example, if your website is targeted at the German audience, you may want to set the default CKEditor UI language to German, too: